- Distance from Atlanta: 72 miles

 3 For a mid-morning caffeine break, pop into Athens' most popular coffee shop, Jittery Joe's, which has earned a cult following in the South.
 Their coffee makes a great gift too, so stock up while you're in the spacious tasting room.

 4 Lunch today is at the Last Resort Grill, a former music venue from the 1960s where famous names like Jimmy Buffet, Leon Redbone, and Townes Van Zandt once performed.
 Fried green tomatoes is the signature dish on this Southern-centric menu, which also includes Low Country mussels, salmon and grits, and pecan-crusted blue trout.

 5 Kick-off your afternoon with an independent film at Athens Cine, a historic building that dates back to the 1940s.
-Have a glass of wine in the bar before taking in an indie flick or a classic film like Alfred Hitchcock's Frenzy, a recent screening.
+Have a glass of wine in the bar before taking in an indie flick or a classic film.

-6 Just like locally brewed coffee, Athens loves its locally brewed beer, namely Terrapin, whose brewery is open for tours from 5:30-7:30 p.m. on Saturdays.
-You'll learn about the brewing process, taste some brews and, most likely, see some live music, too.
+6 Just like locally brewed coffee, Athens loves its locally brewed beer, namely Terrapin, whose brewery is open for tours from 4:30-7:30 p.m. on Saturdays.
+You'll learn about the brewing process, taste some brews, and, most likely, see some live music, too.

 1 An Athens staple for years, Big City Bread Café is the ideal spot for a lazy Sunday brunch, with a cheerful, tree-shaded outdoor patio and a friendly crowd.
 Tuck into mouth-watering French toast or a choose-your-cheese omelet, or simply add fixins' to one of the heavenly biscuits.